 If you don’t have this form, you can also void a check (making it information only and useless for withdrawals) by writing “VOID” in large letters across the face of it.
 This can also serve to provide your payroll department with all the necessary information.

-After logging in to Schwab Alliance at https://www.schwab.com, hover over the Accounts tab and click on “Routing Numbers” under the “Transfers & Payments” heading.
+After logging in to Schwab Alliance at https://www.schwab.com, click on the “Move Money” tab and select the “Routing Numbers & Direct Deposit” heading.
 On the page that loads, select the appropriate account in the blue drop down menu.
 Then, the information you are looking for is under the heading “Direct Deposit and sending money to a Schwab account.”
 At the bottom of that section is a link to create “Printable information to give to your employer.”
 This generates a PDF with direct deposit information for the account selected.

 Once you have the information, you can set up your paycheck or pension by asking your Human Resources department for the direct deposit form and fill out the paperwork.
 Each employer will have a slightly different set of paperwork depending on the payroll service they utilize.